-The well-known geologist and wine-book author James E. Wilson aptly writes in his book "Terroir - Key to Wine": "Soil is the soul of the grapevine" .
-However, the direct relation of rock, grape variety and wine character is often due to the common use rooted more shallow documents with strong mineral fertilization and the use of new viticultural Kellermethoden be only marginally pronounced.
-In the formerly sparingly and mostly organically fertilized vineyards with their old, ungrafted planted and often deeply rooted in the rock vines this relationship was certainly much more effective.
+The well-known geologist and wine book author James E. Wilson aptly writes in his book "Terroir - Keys to Wine": "The soil is the soul of the grapevine" .
+However, the direct connection of rock, grape variety and wine character today is likely to be more rooted due to the uniform use documents with strong mineral fertilization and the use of new wine-growing cellar methods are only marginally pronounced.
+In the formerly sparingly and mostly organically fertilized vineyards with their old, ungrafted planted and often deeply rooted vines, this relationship certainly came into its own much more.

 Blue slate : See below for slate.

 Boulbènes: name used in Bordeaux for a very fine, siliceous floor.
 He comes on the plateau of the area Entre-deux-Mers in front.